jon-harper/OmniBox/docs/assembly/rear.md

 ## MCU Wiring

-Before we install the display and lid, all remaining wiring for the MCU and any other components should be completed.
+Before we install the display and lid, complete all remaining wiring for the MCU and any other components.
 The possible combinations of MCUs and printers (and their types of wiring harnesses!) are too large to fit this guide.
 Below are tips and links to other resources.
 This section will grow with time.

 ### Safety